FOREX-Euro rises as German PMI outweighs dismal ZEW

 on broader economic growth.

-Managers' Index data turned out to be not as bad as some had
+turned out to be not as bad as some in the market had

 "Asia has been the driver of global growth, so if Asia stays